January 19, 2020 at 4:12 pm #108088Chief Editor TTKeymaster

-Observed effects; longer autumn, warmer winter and earlier spring; changed flowering periods, increased plant growth rates, changing rainfall pattern and declining annual total, wider range of species from warmer climates growing where they struggled or failed.
+Observed effects: longer autumn, warmer winter and earlier spring.
+Changed flowering periods, increased plant growth rates, changing rainfall pattern and declining annual rainfall total, and a wider range of species from warmer climates growing where they struggled or failed.

 As a writer and commentator on the Tasmanian wine industry for more than 25 years, I contributed an article to the January 2019 edition of Australian & New Zealand Grapegrower & Winemaker magazine, profiling the career of Bream Creek Vineyard owner/operator Fred Peacock, who was named 2018 Australian Viticulturist of the Year by national publication Gourmet Wine Traveller.
 Peacock purchased his vineyard on Tasmania’s East Coast in 1990, some 26 years after the site was first planted by the vineyard’s founders.
 Today, Bream Creek Vineyard produces award-winning wines that are acknowledged nationally and internationally as among Australia’s best.
 An extract from the article follows, and includes references to data obtained from BOM:

 “When we first took over Bream Creek Vineyard, this part of Tasmania’s southeast coast was especially challenging viticulturally because growing conditions were so cool and so marginal,” Peacock says.